jacquespillet/jacquespillet.github.io/Threejs.md

 These are all random micro experiments I've been playing with over the past years in no particular order.

-Nothing is optimized in there, some might take some time to load due to assets.
+Optimization clearly is not the focus in there, some might take some time to load due to assets.

 All the source code is in one of these 2 repositories : https://github.com/jacquespillet/ThreeJS